-Jason Isaacs: People Who Don’t Wear Masks Should Be in Prison or 'Hanging in the Streets'
+Actor Jason Isaacs: People Who Don’t Wear Masks Should Be in Prison or 'Hanging in the Streets'

-People who refuse to wear masks – or wear them improperly – during the coronavirus crisis should be “in stocks, in prison, or hanging in the streets,” Harry Potter star Jason Isaacs said Tuesday.
+People who refuse to wear masks — or wear them improperly, or “who don’t wear it over their nose” — should be “in stocks, in prison, or hanging in the streets,” according to Star Trek Discover star Jason Isaacs.

-The English actor, 57, made his claim on a morning television show while addressing the struggle to maintain a normal life in these abnormal times.
+“I am less annoyed by the people who don’t wear masks, who should be in the stocks or prison, but the people who don’t wear it over their nose,” Isaacs said doing an interview with talk show host Lorraine Kelly.
+“Or the people who pull it down to have a chat and then pull it back up, they should be hanging in the streets!”

+Anti-mask rage is becoming more palpable, seemingly, by the day.
+Earlier this month, Twisted Sister singer Dee Snider took to social media to condemn anti-maskers who went into a Florida Target store blaring the group’s hit “We’re Not Gonna Take It” while ripping off their masks.
+In a tweet Wednesday, Snider called the stunt “moronic,” and shared a video that was recorded by an upset customer inside the Target at Coral Ridge Mall in Fort Lauderdale.
+The video had more than 30 million views.

-He spoke about recently returning to work on the set of Netflix series Sex Education, and how crucial but “weird” it was being with people wearing peronal protection items like masks.
-He said:
+Isaacs, who is also known for his roles in Harry Potter, The Patriot, and Peter Pan, spoke about recently returning to work on the set of Netflix series Sex Education, and how crucial but “weird” it was being with people wearing personal protection items like masks.

 Isaacs has joined Sex Education for season three as a special guest star, as Breitbart News reported.